mstoeckl/detmaps/README.md

   worst-case behavior.
 - Dictionaries have not been specialized to use optimal type widths for each input size.
+- The simple/reference approaches are what the standard library provides, and have not been optimized for this specific task.
+Other data structures with fast queries and more specialized hash table designs may perform _much_ better.

 ### Related data structures: